-We regard the differences in approaching an issue from a male or female perspective as the first step of diversity and believe the diversity of opinions should be leveraged as a competitive strength.
+We regard the differences in approaching an issue from a male or female perspective as a first diversity step and believe that diversity of opinions should be leveraged as a competitive strength.

-Female Career Advisors (Japan)
+Female Career Advisors and Career Development (Japan)

-Introducing Female Role Models (Japan)
+A Variety of Female Role Models (Japan)

-"Career Introduction" on the intranet
+Career introduction on the intranet

-Initiatives at Manufacturing Plants (Japan)
+Manufacturing Initiatives (Japan)